 When and where does the program take place?

-The 2024 PNPI Summer Scholars Program will be a hybrid experience.
-The first two weeks of the program will be remote (May 28 – June 7) and the remaining eight weeks will be in-person in Washington D.C.
-(June 8 – August 3).
+The PNPI Summer Scholars Program is a hybrid experience.
+The first few weeks of the program are remote and the remaining weeks are held in person in Washington, D.C.

 Who is eligible to apply?